 Jeff in American Dad! was accidentally kidnapped by aliens when he got shoved into their ship's tractor beam that was meant for Roger.
 He disappeared for the next several episodes until he was rescued from Roger's home planet in the 150th episode, "Lost in Space."

-The background pony Derpy vanished as well due to a scandal, also believed to have gotten Chuck Cunningham Syndrome, but returned at the end of Season 3 and will be in Season 4.
+The background pony Derpy vanished as well due to a scandal, also believed to have gotten Chuck Cunningham Syndrome, but returned at the end of Season 3 and has a role in an episode of season 4.

 Played more straight with Queen Chrysalis in "A Canterlot Wedding".
 Everything we know about the show's physics and the distance she fell suggests a Disney Villain Death, but given that the fall was staged in a similar style to Team Rocket, the show leaves it unclear whether or not she shares their Joker Immunity.
 However, the Expanded Universe comics DO depict such a survival.